saojs/sao/docs/README.md

 ### Store template in repo or npm package?

-Do what you prefer, no real difference here, except when you choose npm package you need to publish it, but the name would be shorter than `user/repo` you know and by using npm package you can receive update notifier when a new version of it is available.
+If you use npm as the template host you can receive update notifier when a new version of relevant template is avaliable, while this is not possible when you're using git repo.

 ### Is it compatible with vue-cli?

-Some options are same, some options are different, so no.
+Some options are the same, some options are different, so nah.